tatsumoto-ren/tatsumoto-ren.github.io/blog/whats-ajatt.md

 AJATT was also influenced by [Antimoon](https://www.antimoon.com/), another input-based language learning method.
 While Antimoon focuses on learning English,
-AJATT mostly revolves around Japanese.
-However, the principles can be adapted for learning any language by replacing the Japanese-specific elements.
+AJATT can be applied to any foreign language, though Japanese learners have historically made up the largest group.

 AJATT was created by a person named Khatzumoto in 2006.
 Following Khatzumoto's retirement in 2023,